Press ESC to close

 Developing critical listening skills is crucial for honing your mixing abilities.
 Train your ears to identify different elements in a mix, such as individual instruments, their tonal qualities, and spatial positioning.
 Listen to tracks you admire and dissect them, paying attention to the subtle details and sonic choices made by the mixing engineer.
 Actively listen to your own mixes and identify areas that need improvement.
 Regularly comparing your mixes to professional references will enhance your ability to identify and address issues.

-See also How Do You Make Remixes
+See also How Can You Remix A Song

 Working with session files from other artists